How to use the Trip Manager

 - you do not need it for comparison later

-- you are not deleting the only saved version you still care about
+- you are not deleting the only saved version you still need

 - Read whether the current workspace is a saved trip or a scratch draft.